Landcruiser87/compare_abstracts/README.md

 The purpose of this repo is to perform a yearly survey of major machine learning conferences.
 Extract all the metadata, abstracts, and other information from of all the papers and look for topic frequencies that show up.

-### Possible modeling paths
-1. Clustering
-2. Cosine similarity to a particular subject.
-3. Bert embedding into PCA.
-Look at first two components to find the subject topics that are most in variation.

 ## Requirements
 - Python >= 3.11